Gary Cornish: Cornish vs. Joshua

 On 12 September 2015, Cornish fought Anthony Joshua for the Vacant Commonwealth Belt.
 Cornish was stopped by the referee just 90 seconds into the fight.
 He was the first Scottish heavyweight to fight for the commonwealth heavyweight title.

 Cornish remained largely absent from the public eye following the Joshua fight, but since regrouped in 2016 with two points victories in bouts fought in Scotland.

 In 2017, he became the first Scottish boxer to fight for the British heavyweight title against Sam Sexton.
 His bid for the title proved unsuccessful, as he lost by unanimous decision to Sexton.

 In March 2019, Cornish announced that he would be retiring from boxing on medical grounds after a brain scan.
 He described his decision to retire as "devastating".

 Personal life

 Cornish is proud of his Scottish heritage.
 He has a tattoo on his chest, saying "Alba gu bràth," which is a Scottish Gaelic phrase used to express allegiance to Scotland as it means 'Scotland forever'.

-He’s happily married to Briony, who’s also from Scotland, Inverness, where they currently reside.
+He’s married to Briony, who’s also from Scotland, Inverness, where they currently reside.